Vidhi Specialty Food FY26 Net Profit Rises 10.80%; Capex Plans in Focus

 How quickly could Vidhi Specialty's new high-margin product lines ramp up to meaningful revenue contribution beyond the projected INR125-150 crores, and what competitive risks could emerge once these 'negligible competition' products gain market visibility?

-With the CoatIcon pharma coating range currently at only 5% of the portfolio and targeting 10–12% by FY27, what is the realistic addressable market size in India and internationally, and which competing tablet coating suppliers pose the greatest threat to customer adoption?
+With the CoatIcon pharma coating product currently at only 5% of the portfolio and targeting 10-12% by FY27, what happens to margin expansion if pharmaceutical customer qualification cycles extend beyond the typical 6-month timeline?